agsb/milliForth-RiscV/docs/Notes.md

     The header order is LINK, HASH and code or references.

+    Added a pack of 8 cells for scratch workspace, generic use.

 ## Remarks

     This code uses Minimal Indirect Thread Code, aka MITC;